gotson/komga-website/docs/api/rest.md

 If you need to set the session cookie later on, you can call `/api/v1/login/set-cookie` with `X-Auth-Token`.
 The response will contain the `Set-Cookie` header.

+## Remember Me

+During authentication, if a request parameter `remember-me` is passed and set to `true`, the server will also return a `remember-me` cookie.
+This cookie will be used to login automatically even if the session has expired.

 ## Logout

 You can explicitely logout an existing session by calling `/api/logout`.
 This would return a `204`.